 Focus on Health Care

 The connection between a senior’s health and finances is strong since health care can be costly.
 For this reason, your loved one should strive to take care of his or her health to avoid expensive hospital stays and prescription medications.
-It is also important to compare insurance rates to make sure your loved one has the right plan and also explore options for long-term at-home care in Phoenix before it is needed so he or she can plan effectively.
+It is also important to compare insurance rates to make sure your loved one has the right plan and also explore options for long-term home care.
+Phoenix seniors can focus on their health before extra help is needed so they can plan effectively.

 After your loved one retires, he or she may need some help taking care of certain tasks around and outside of the house.
 At Home Care Assistance, our professional caregivers can help your loved one with exercise, cooking, transportation, and much more.
 For seniors who need more comprehensive care, we also offer Parkinson’s, Alzheimer’s, and post-stroke care in Phoenix.
 For more information on our in-home care services, call one of our knowledgeable Care Managers to schedule a no-obligation consultation.